2t0rHub/sudoku/README.md

 Well, the next step was jumping from terminal text to a GUI.
 At first, I decided to use some Python libraries like *Flet* or *PyGame*, but I wasn't happy with the results.
 I have to say that I did not have a clear goal, so at that point I was purely testing stuff out in order to see which of those suited most what I had in mind (to make a sudoku game playable in any device).

 After some progress was made in PyGame, I realised that the game would be limited to be a desktop application, so I had to make a **paradigm change**.
 I finally had a good idea: i thought "Just make a website, everyone can acces a website on the Internet".
-I will leave this to the next chapter.
+I will leave this for the next chapter.

 ---